 IUL Provides More Flexibility

-As a type of universal life, IUL insurance offers greater flexibility than whole life in allowing policyholders to alter the amount of premium they pay and to allow premiums to be paid out of the cash value of the policy itself.
+As a type of universal life insurance, IUL insurance offers greater flexibility than whole life in allowing policyholders to alter the amount of premium they pay and to allow premiums to be paid out of the cash value of the policy itself.

 Just know, for a period of time whole life insurance premiums can be taken from the cash value or paid via dividends, so whole life does have some flexibility when it comes to premium payments.
 But it does lack the flexibility of IUL, where as long as your cash surrender value is on the plus side, you will not have mandatory premiums to make.

-Indexed universal life allows you to lower your death benefit, which is beneficial if you need to lower your insurance premium payment.
+An indexed universal life insurance policy allows you to lower your death benefit, which is beneficial if you need to lower your insurance premium payment.

 IUL Provides Higher Potential Returns